 The Church as a community has a duty to follow the command to love by valuing and protecting the vulnerable.
 Children are the most vulnerable and have the greatest entitlement to protection.

-In order to assist this, Bishop Alan Williams has appointed Mr Simon Moules as his Safeguarding Co-ordinator, Father David Clemens as the Clergy Adviser for Safeguarding and Abbot Hugh Allan as the Religious Adviser for Safeguarding to act on his behalf in these matters.
+In order to assist this, Bishop Alan Williams has appointed Mr Simon Moules as his Safeguarding Co-Ordinator and Father David Clemens as the Clergy Adviser for Safeguarding to act on his behalf in these matters.
 They in turn are assisted by a group of qualified people with experience in safeguarding children and vulnerable adults.

 For advice and information regarding safeguarding matters, the Safeguarding Board consists of those persons listed below.